We’ve all heard the tips on how to save money but what about the sneaky traps that are making us go broke?

 It all comes down to taking your spending and saving habits very seriously.

-Talk to a financial advisor – it can’t hurt and might be the motivation you need to get you on the right track.
+Talk to a financial advisors Portland, OR – it can’t hurt and might be the motivation you need to get you on the right track.